Fullintel Logo

 • Which initiatives within your control contributed to the results?

-• Create a spreadsheet listing your goals and indicating which ones were met (and which weren’t), along with any important factors that could have affected the outcome.
+• Create a spreadsheet listing your goals and indicating which ones were met (and which weren’t), along with any critical factors that could have affected the outcome.

 Remember progress beats perfection, as perfection is the enemy of the good.
-Think about the goals you set themselves, were they measurable to begin with, and if not plan how do you really begin to measure them.
+Think about the goals you set for yourself, were they measurable to begin with, and if not, how do you really start to measure them.

 It’s also beneficial to compare last year’s results to the year prior (and possibly even the years before that) to gauge year-over-year performance.

 Nothing in this exercise should be a surprise, however, if you’ve checked in on your data a few times during the year.
 Setting up a monthly or quarterly reporting strategy along with your annual review is always advisable.
-An ongoing reporting strategy throughout the year also helps with data cleanliness since this reporting frequency ensures consistently clean data to feed those ongoing reports – as opposed to doing a rush job on a year’s worth of data in late December or early January.
+An ongoing reporting strategy throughout the year also helps with data cleanliness.
+This reporting frequency ensures consistently clean data to feed those ongoing reports, as opposed to doing a rush job on a year’s worth of data in late December or early January.
 Scouts honor, be prepared.

 Remember that numbers derived from media measurement activities aren’t always absolute.
 We’ve written before that all audience metrics around reach are estimates – not exact representations – and that most media intelligence vendors have proprietary methodologies for measuring reach.

-This disparity in methodologies and the absence of data standardization across the industry can sometimes cause frustration, which is why it’s important to focus on benchmarking and keeping a consistent methodology from year to year (especially around reach metrics).
+This disparity in methodologies and the absence of data standardization across the industry can sometimes cause frustration, which is why it’s essential to focus on benchmarking and keeping consistent methods from year to year (especially around reach metrics).

 PR Dashboard